Jacob Ford (politician)

-Jacob Ford was an American Revolutionary War officer, New York politician, and judge.
+Jacob Ford (April 22, 1744 – July 24, 1837) was an American Revolutionary War officer, New York politician, and judge.

 Early life

 Jacob Ford was born April 22, 1744, in Hebron, Connecticut.
 He was married on March 5, 1765, with Abigail Curtice and they had 10 children: Abigail, Jacob, Levina, Sylvester, Ansyl, Elijah, Olive, Isaac, Aaron, and Sally.

 Career

 Jacob Ford was commissioned captain of the 4th Company in the 9th Regiment of Militia of Foot in the County of Albany.
 On October 20, 1775, he was major of the same regiment.

-Following the April 1777 insurrection by the Tories in Ballstown, NY a court martial for treason was convened for James Hueston of Albany County, NY.
+Following the April 1777 insurrection by the Tories in Ballston, New York a court martial for treason was convened for James Hueston of Albany County.
 Hueston was implicated in the raising of volunteers who took an oath of secrecy and allegiance to the King of Great Britain.
 Colonel Richard Varick served as Judge Advocate, and members of the panel included Colonel William Bradford Whiting, Colonel Asa Waterman, and Major Jacob Ford.
 On June 14, 1777, Hueston was found guilty and sentenced to be hanged.
 This sentence was confirmed by the Provincial Council of Safety, on June 18, 1777.
 Brig.
 General Abraham Ten Broeck was ordered to carry out the execution.

 Major Ford took part in the Northern Campaign against the British troops commanded by General John Burgoyne, and was serving in that Campaign under General Philip Schuyler and General Horatio Gates during the Battles of Saratoga and was present when General Burgoyne surrendered on October 17, 1777.
 He was promoted to lieutenant colonel on May 28, 1778.